GoogleCloudPlatform/appengine-ruby/README.md

 in your `config/application.rb` file if you aren't already requiring all bundled gems.

+## Rack Quick Start

-If you are running a different web framework, you may need to add some initialization code to activate the features listed below.
+If you are running a different Rack-based web framework, include the following line in your main Ruby file or `config.ru`:

+    require "appengine"

+Then, to activate Stackdriver instrumentation, add the following middleware:

+    use Google::Cloud::Logging::Middleware
+    use Google::Cloud::ErrorReporting::Middleware
+    use Google::Cloud::Trace::Middleware
+    use Google::Cloud::Debugger::Middleware

+You can add the Rake tasks to your application by adding the following to your Rakefile:

+    require "appengine/tasks"

+To use the Stackdriver integration you must follow the rack middleware steps for the individual gems listed below.

 ## Logging and monitoring